WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 a = input(?)
 ```

-where you need to put your own prompt string in place of the question mark. ```a``` is my variable name for the answer.
+where you need to put your own prompt string (inside quotes) in place of the question mark. ```a``` is my variable name for the answer.

 >### Recommendation
 >